w3c/wai-tutorials/source/forms/instructions.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-{::nomarkdown}
-<%= notes_start %>
-{:/nomarkdown}

-**Note:** Apart from adding instructions to the form fields, [submission errors can be prevented](errors.html) by the browser programatically if the HTML5 form validation markup is used.

-{::nomarkdown}
-<%= notes_end %>
-{:/nomarkdown}

-## In-line Instructions
+## In-line instructions

-Some in-line instructions, such as required field indicators, must be part of the label itself to be picked immediately by assistive technologies like screen readers.
+{:.newex}

+In addition to the overall instructions, it is also important to provide relevant instructions within the labels of the form controls.
+For example, indicating required input and data formats is generally needed as part of the labels.

-### Adding instructions in labels
+### Providing instructions within labels
-{:.ex}
+{:.newex}

-For simple use cases, adding the instruction into the label may be enough.
-This approach might not enable the most styling options but is very reliable across different assistive technologies.
+For simple use cases, providing instructions within the labels may be sufficient.
+While this approach tends to impact styling options, it is most reliable across different web browsers and assistive technologies.

 {::nomarkdown}
 <%= sample_start %>